 The standout, of course, is Streep’s interpretation of Vi, sounding off under oversized glasses and a dark wig to hide the character’s patchy, grayed-out, post-chemo hair.
 Vi takes pleasure in her meanness, pointing out with a blazing finger everyone’s shortcomings and best-kept secrets, though she defends her callousness as simple truth-telling.
 Streep is truly something to behold here, and just when you might condemn her for a scene of overacting, her character surprises us with some subtle piece of humanity—if only to once again shock us with Vi’s awfulness.
 Just barely keeping up is Roberts, who’s never been so good.
 Viewers may have a hard time swallowing yet another role where Roberts endures the rigors of a hard life only to find her indomitable spirit, but in truth, her performance is startlingly good, particularly during the post-funeral dinner scene where the film’s dramatics reach their height.
 But then, the entire ensemble deserves recognition, as there’s not a single false note in the bunch.

 Wells and Letts haven’t transformed the play in any drastic way for its translation to cinema, save for reducing its runtime by an hour and omitting its two intermissions.
 As the film unfurls in exaggerated gestures and endless in-fighting amid the family, it’s primarily contained within the Weston home, with cinematographer Adriano Goldman’s Oklahoma location shooting providing a naturally lit, heat-ridden air.
-What Wells hasn’t done is eliminate the traces of theater from his film; a number of scenes feel stagey and are better suited for theater, and Wells hasn’t allowed us to forget the material was based on a play.
+What Wells hasn’t done is eliminate the traces of theater from his film; a number of scenes feel stagey and are better suited for theater, reminding us the material was based on a play.
 Similarly, the acting occasionally proves so pronounced that the viewer is taken out of the production to reflect on the sheer grandiosity of the performances, namely those of Streep and Roberts.
 But these are minor criticisms.
 In the realm of performance-driven plays on film, August: Osage County is vital, if over-the-top, and heightened by its star-studded appeal and prestige as an award-worthy drama.